Missing period? If you’re exercising a lot, this may be why

 Sport

-Sometimes referred to as Low Energy Availability (LEA), RED-S can have a wide range of potential health consequences, effecting many parts of the body including:
+Sometimes referred to as Low Energy Availability (LEA), RED-S can have a wide range of potential health consequences, affecting many parts of the body, including:

 Signs and Symptoms

-It is important the red flags of RED-S are detected early to maintain and improve performance and prevent long term health outcomes.
-This may be challenging as symptoms can often be subtle however, athletes participating in sports with weight categories or an emphasis on aesthetics and appearance are at higher risk.
-Signs and Symptoms can psychological, behavioural, physiological or performance related and may include the following:
+It is important that the red flags of RED-S are detected early to maintain and improve performance and prevent long-term health outcomes.
+This may be challenging as symptoms can often be subtle; however, athletes participating in sports with weight categories or an emphasis on aesthetics and appearance are at higher risk.
+Signs and Symptoms can be psychological, behavioural, physiological or performance related and may include the following:

-Psychological: perfectionist mindset, anxiety around food and exercise, social withdrawal due to fear of missing out on training, feeling that only weight and performance can define you.
+Psychological: Perfectionist mindset, anxiety around food and exercise, social withdrawal due to fear of missing out on training, and feeling that only weight and performance can define you.

-Behavioural: over training and under fuelling, training in secret, lying about amount of training or food eaten, reduced sleep or rate of recovery, inability to take rest days.
+Behavioural: Over-training and underfuelling, training in secret, lying about the amount of training or food eaten, reduced sleep or rate of recovery, inability to take rest days.

-Performance: increased injury and illness, poor recovery between sessions, decrease in overall performance and results reduced energy, reduced fitness and muscle mass, digestive issues such as bloating affecting performance.
+Performance: Increased injury and illness, poor recovery between sessions, decrease in overall performance, and results in reduced energy, reduced fitness and muscle mass, digestive issues such as bloating affecting performance.

 The Bottom Line

-Our friendly Accredited Sports Dietitian Rhiannon Stone can help with any sports nutrition related concerns and provides individualised nutrition advice as every case is different.
+Our friendly Accredited Sports Dietitian Shanna can help with any sports nutrition-related concerns and provides individualised nutrition advice, as every case is different.

 References: